drupal-tome/bookish/modules/bookish_admin/modules/bookish_speed/README.md

 If you want to ignore a link, you can configure the regular expression that ignores `href`s at `/admin/structure/bookish-speed/settings`.

+Links are also prefetched if hovered for long enough, which provides similar features to Quicklink.

 ## Responding to navigation

 Two window-level events are provided which can be used to do things